-- 82.2.1 Recording and Transcript.
+- 81.2.1 Recording and Transcript.
 The hearing shall be recorded.
 Parties may request a transcript from the Docket Clerk.
-The party requesting a copy of the transcript must pay to the Board Office the estimated cost of producing a copy of the transcript. - 82.2.2 Introduction of Documents During Hearing - 82.2.2.1 All filings to be considered by the hearing panel during a hearing shall be filed with the Docket Clerk in advance of the scheduled hearing in accordance with Section 81.2.1, or during the hearing in accordance with the procedures set forth in this subsection.
+The party requesting a copy of the transcript must pay to the Board Board-Office- the Officetheestimated cost of producing a copy of the transcript. - 81.2.2 Introduction of Documents During Hearing

+81.2.2.1 All filings to be considered by the hearing panel during a hearing shall be filed with the Docket Clerk in advance of the scheduled hearing in accordance with Section 80.2.1, or during the hearing in accordance with the procedures set forth in this subsection.

 Filings that are not received by the Docket Clerk by noon on the last business day prior to the scheduled hearing must be submitted duringthe hearing.

-- 82.2.2.2.1 Exhibits proffered during a hearing that a party wishes to offer to be admitted as evidence shall be emailed as an attachment to the Docket Clerk and the other party.
-The form of the exhibit shall comply with the form requirements of Section 81.4. - 82.2.2.2.2 Once the proffered exhibit is received by the Docket Clerk, the Docket Clerk shall email the exhibit as an attachment to the hearing officer presiding at the hearing and to the other, non-filing party. - 82.2.2.3 After receipt of the email from the Docket Clerk with the exhibit attached, the hearing officer and the other, non-filing party shall have a reasonable amount of time, as determined by the hearing officer, to review the exhibit. - 82.2.2.4 The non-filing party shall have the opportunity to oppose the admission of an offered exhibit. - 82.2.2.5 The hearing officer shall rule on whether to admit the exhibit in accordance with Section 41.4 and 3 V.S.A. § 810. - 82.2.2.2.6 If the hearing officer rules that an exhibit is to be admitted into evidence, the Docket Clerk shall send an email with the exhibit attached to all members of the hearing panel. - 82.2.2.7 Members of the hearing panel shall not retain any copies, including electronic or physical copies, of the exhibit after the conclusion of the hearing.
+- 81.2.2.2.1 Exhibits proffered during a hearing that a party wishes to offer to be admitted as evidence shall be emailed as an attachment to the Docket Clerk and the other party.

+The form of the exhibit shall comply with the form requirements of Section 80.4. - 81.2.2.2.2 Once the proffered exhibit is received by the Docket attachment to the hearing officer presiding at the hearing and to the other, non-filing party. - 81.2.2.2.3 After receipt of the email from the Docket Clerk with the exhibit attached, the hearing officer and the other, non-filing party shall have a reasonable amount of time, as determined by the hearing officer, to review the exhibit. - 81.2.2.2.4 The non-filing party shall have the opportunity to oppose the admission of an offered exhibit. - 81.2.2.2.5 The hearing officer shall rule on whether to admit the exhibit in accordance with Section 40.4 and 3 V.S.A. § 810. - 81.2.2.2.6 If the hearing officer rules that an exhibit is to be admitted into evidence, the Docket Clerk shall send an email with the exhibit attached to all members of the hearing panel. - 81.2.2.2.7 Members of the hearing panel shall not retain any copies, including electronic or physical copies, of the exhibit after the conclusion of the hearing.